-Among these import subcategories, Lithuanian purchases under the carbon electrodes and brushes subcategory (up 45%), solar power diodes or semi-conductors (up 26.3%) and electrical converters or power units (up 18.9%) grew at the fastest pace from 2018 to 2019.
+Among these import subcategories, Lithuanian purchases of solar power diodes or semi-conductors (up 22.2%), phone system devices including smartphones (up 20.3%) then TV receivers, monitors and projectors (up 18.9%) grew at the fastest pace from 2019 to 2020.

 These amounts and the percentage gains within parenthesis clearly show where the strongest demand lies for different types of electronics-related imports among Lithuanian businesses and consumers.

 Central Intelligence Agency, The World Factbook Country Profiles.
 Accessed on March 11, 2021